Impact of electron--spin coupling on exchange coupling parameters: a nonperturbative approach: Results

-Perovskite SrMnO$_3$ exhibits multiferroicity \cite{edstrom_first-principles-based_2018, edstrom_first-principles-based_2018} and has therefore attracted a lot of interest for new information technologies.
-In addition, the strong dependence of $J_{ij}$ between Mn atoms on strain, which induces magnetic phase transitions, was experimentally examined \cite{maurel_nature_2015}.
-Thus the quantitative evaluation of $J_{ij}$ is crucial for reliable materials and device design with sensitive magnetic properties.
-A recent study, however, demonstrated that the $J_{ij}$ of SrMnO$_3$ obtained from the MFT is qualitatively different from the results of self-consistent calculations \cite{zhu_magnetic_2020}; under isotropic volume expansion, the MFT-based method predicted a negative first-nearest exchange coupling parameter $J_{01}$ in the type-G antiferromagnetic state, but it should be positive according to self-consistent calculations.
-Here, we reexamine their results and discuss the origin of the difference in $J_{01}$ in terms of $\mathcal{O}(\delta n^2, \delta m^2)$ in Eq. (\ref{mft}).
+Perovskite SrMnO$_3$ exhibits multiferroicity \cite{Edstrom2018-lx} and has therefore attracted interest for new information technologies.
+In addition, the strong dependence of $J_{ij}$ between Mn atoms on strain, which induces magnetic phase transitions, was experimentally examined \cite{Maurel2015-ku}.
+Thus, the quantitative evaluation of $J_{ij}$ is crucial for reliable materials and device design with sensitive magnetic properties.
+A recent study, however, demonstrated that the $J_{ij}$ of SrMnO$_3$ obtained within MFT differs qualitatively from the results of self-consistent calculations \cite{Zhu2020-ik}; under isotropic volume expansion, the MFT-based method yields a negative first-nearest exchange coupling parameter $J_{01}$ in the type--G antiferromagnetic state (antiferromagnetic-favoring), whereas self-consistent calculations give a positive value (ferromagnetic-favoring).
+Regarding the sign of $J_{01}$, geometric considerations of the superexchange mechanism (the Kanamori-Goodenough-Anderson rule) suggest that the linear Mn--O--Mn arrangement should favor antiferromagnetic coupling, as noted in Refs. \cite{Sondena2006-gh, Edstrom2018-lx, Zhu2020-ik}.
+However, the sign reversal of $J_{01}$ under volume expansion does not appear to be readily explained within this framework, which makes the phenomenon particularly intriguing.
+Here, we reexamine their results and discuss the origin of the difference in $J_{01}$ in terms of the electron--spin coupling.

-Figure \ref{srmno3_j10} shows $J_{01}$ between Mn atoms in cubic SrMnO$_3$ for different lattice constants $a/a_{\rm eq} =$ 1.0 and 1.05 (the $J_{ij}$ values for more distant atomic pairs are summarized in the Supplementary Information).
-In addition to the results from the MFT-based and the (SC)$^2$ methods, we also present results from a total energy method, where $J_{01}$ is calculated from the energy difference between the type-G antiferromagnetic and ferromagnetic states as follows:
+Figure~\ref{srmno3_j01} shows $J_{01}$ between Mn atoms in cubic SrMnO$_3$ for different lattice constants $a/a_{\rm eq} =$ 1.0 and 1.05 (the $J_{ij}$ values for more distant atomic pairs are summarized in Sec.~S1 of the Supplementary Information \cite{SI}).
+In addition to the results from the MFT-based and the (SC)$^2$ methods, we also present results from a total-energy method, where $J_{01}$ is approximated from the energy difference between the type--G antiferromagnetic and ferromagnetic states as follows: